typensee/tns-latex/tnscore/contribute/doc/README.md

   1. Translate the files without touching the structure used.

-  1. Once the work is well advanced, or even finished, send it to the author of `tns{package}`.
+  1. Once the work is well advanced, or even finished, send it to the author of `tnscore`.

 > The documentation will necessarily be licensed under a *"Creative Commons - Attribution - Non-Commercial - Share Alike 4.0 International"* license.